 Bruce from Va Grove Studio writes to ask us for a map of Piedmont County.
 It looks like he tried to use his GPS to find us and got nowhere.
 My grandnephew Sam has one of those built into his car.
 Personally, I can’t abide a little voice telling me where to go every minute of the day—turn right! turn left!—makes my heart beat fast as a little bird’s.
 The easiest way to get here, if you’ve never been, is to Google up the library in Gordon, take a right turn out the parking lot, and just keep on Gordon Hwy until you run into the signs for Baghdad.
 It’s State Hwy 243 you’ll be riding on.
 The signs are only up in June.—G.C.

-A 2008 visitor gets acquainted with some of our staff.
+A recent visitor gets acquainted with some of our staff.

 The Arctic Circle